Mathematical Modeling of Resonating Devices in Animals for Communication and Information Reception

 Because bat species occupy a variety of habitats and ecological niches which demand different echolocation calls, it is difficult to offer a general model for echolocation signal processing for all bat species.
 Therefore, this section will focus on the mustached bat, Pteronotus parnellii.
 Mustached bats are long CF-FM bats, meaning that their echolocation calls are composed of a long constant-frequency (CF) portion followed by a sharply decreasing frequency modulated (FM) portion (See Figure 4 below).
 They are composed of 4 to 5 harmonic frequencies, with the 2nd harmonic CF component (CF2) at 61kHz being the most intense (Vater et al., 2003).

-Figure 4: Echolocation call spectrogram of an adult mustached bat.
+Fig. 4.
+Echolocation call spectrogram of an adult mustached bat.
 H1-5 refer to harmonic frequencies.
 H2 has the greatest amplitude (Vater et al., 2003).

-Tonotopic Arrangement of the Basilar Membrane as a Fourier Method
+Tonotopic arrangement of the basilar membrane as a Fourier method

 The first step to process sound wave data is to apply Fourier methods to change it from a function in the time domain to the frequency domain (details on Fourier analysis are given in the section on spiders).
 The decomposition of sounds into component frequencies occurs in the basilar membrane in the cochlea of the inner ear; it is done through physical processes, not neural computation (Brown, 2013).